-Because allocation of parental responsibilities is decided based on what is in the best interest of the child, an order can generally be changed.
 If you have an allocation of parental responsibilities order already in place, you can petition the court to modify (change) it and a judge may do so if the modification would serve the best interests of the child.1

 - there are new facts that have come up since the prior order that the judge did not know about;

 - a change has occurred in the circumstances of the child or the party with whom the child lives the majority of the time; and

 - the modification is necessary to serve the best interests of the child.2